bnchk/uauto/README.md

 <br>
 <br>
 <br>
-Coded for self but any feedback/suggestions really appreciated :-)
+Coded for self as a learning lesson, but any feedback/suggestions really appreciated :-)